Kilmarnock Cross: Statues

+Associated streets

 King Street

 King Street opened in 1804.
 It runs from the Cross over the Kilmarnock Water and on to the junction with Titchfield Street.
 Many of the buildings on King Street, including the Town House and King Street Church, were demolished during redevelopments in the 1970s and were replaced by flat-roofed shops.

 Portland Street

 Portland Street opened about 1805, not long after the opening of King Street.
 In 1924 a bus service started operating in Kilmarnock, the tram service which had served the town closed in 1926, as it was no longer needed.
 In 1924 the bus station was established in Portland Street, this continued to serve the town until it was closed and later demolished in the 1970s.
 A market operated from within the old bus station, and after the demolition continued to operate from the site there.
 A new bus station was built during the redevelopment and this is where it remains.
 Portland Street has been completely demolished and rebuilt with new modern buildings which have become shops, a bingo hall and a super pub.